 To build and strengthen auditory skills, try using leaves this Fall.
 The crunchy, dry leaves that cover the ground are nature’s sensory tool when it comes to auditory processing needs.

-We first talked about the fall leaves that are covering our lawn and read through this month’s Virtual Book Club for Kids book, Leaf Man by Lois Ehlert.
+We first talked about the fall leaves that are covering our lawn and read through this month’s Virtual Book Club for Kids book, (affiliate link) Leaf Man by Lois Ehlert.
 We talked about how the leaves of fall are all different colors, shapes, and sizes but have one thing in common: a great crunch when they are dry!

 To do these sensory Fall Leaf Auditory Processing activity, you’ll need a bunch of leaves that have fallen from trees.
 Dry leaves will work best, so if the leaves are newly fallen, you will want to gather leaves up in advance.
 Let them dry indoors for several hours or overnight to get a great “crunch”.